Ronaldo (Brazilian footballer): Barcelona

-During his spell at PSV, Ronaldo attracted the attention of both Inter Milan and FC Barcelona.
-It was Barcelona that was willing to pay the then world record fee of $19.5 million, and he joined the club on 17 July 1996.
+During his spell at PSV, Ronaldo attracted the attention of both Inter Milan and Barcelona.
+It was Barcelona that was willing to pay the then-world record fee of $19.5 million, and he joined the club on 17 July 1996.
 According to manager Bobby Robson, he signed an eight-year contract, and would play up front alone.
-Speaking to The New York Times regarding Ronaldo later that season, Robson said "I don't think I've ever seen a player at 20 have so much".

 During the 1996–97 season, Ronaldo scored 47 goals in 49 games in all competitions, with his goal celebration invariably the same with his arms outstretched like the statue of Christ the Redeemer that watches over his native Rio de Janeiro.
-He led the Catalan side to UEFA Cup Winners' Cup triumph where he capped the season with the winning goal in the cup final, and to Copa del Rey and Supercopa de España wins.
+He helped Barcelona to the 1996–97 UEFA Cup Winners' Cup title, capping the season with the winning goal in the final, and to a win in the 1996 Supercopa de España.
 He also won La Liga top scorer award in 1997 with 34 goals in 37 games, and the European Golden Shoe.
 Until the 2008–09 season, Ronaldo remained the last player to score more than 30 goals in La Liga.

-Ronaldo was at his physical peak at Barcelona, and many of his 47 goals involved him rounding the goalkeeper before slotting the ball into the net. Óscar García, Ronaldo's teammate that season, stated, "Back then, he was all fibre and muscle.
+Ronaldo was at his physical peak at Barcelona, and many of his 47 goals involved him rounding the goalkeeper before slotting the ball into the net.
+By January 1997, at 20 years old, he was touted to be the next "great" in football, being viewed as the heir to Pelé, Diego Maradona, Johan Cruyff and Marco van Basten.
+Speaking to The New York Times regarding Ronaldo later that season, Robson said "I don't think I've ever seen a player at 20 have so much".
+World Soccer featured Ronaldo on its cover in the same year under the headline 'The Best Ever?'. Óscar García, Ronaldo's teammate that season, stated, "Back then, he was all fibre and muscle.
 He was a perfect physical specimen.
 Such incredible power matched to his technical skills could make him unstoppable."
 José Mourinho, who worked as an interpreter at Barcelona, referred to Ronaldo as "the greatest player I have ever seen in my life", adding, "I have no doubts.
 Ronaldo is the best my eyes have seen", and in 2014 regarded him as the best player post-Diego Maradona.